 Colonial Park Fire Company

 The Colonial Park Fire Company was organized in 1944 and operates from a fire station located at 433 South Houcks Road.
-The primary service area of the Company is the southwest portion of the Township.
-Colonial Park is considered a pumper and engine company.
+The Company's primary service area is the Township's southwest portion.

 Linglestown Fire Company